Dega (footballer)

-Edgar Aldrighi Júnior (祖利亞 Júnior; born 30 March 1974), also known as Dega, is a former Brazilian professional footballer who played as a defensive midfielder.
+Edgar Aldrighi Júnior (祖利亞 Júnior; born 30 March 1974), also known as Dega, is a Brazilian former professional footballer who played as a defensive midfielder.

 Club career

 Dega was signed by Perth Glory in 1999 by then coach Bernd Stange.
 Stange's initial reaction to Edgar was that he "didn't look like a Brazilian, I was expecting a big black man," something that was said in jest.

 Dega's first match for Perth Glory was against Gippsland in the first round of the 1999/2000 NSL season.
 Playing in a defensive midfielder role he went on to play over 30 times for the Australian side in that season and was a major reason for the Glory topping the NSL ladder at the end of the season.
 In the 2000 NSL Grand Final against the Wollongong Wolves (which had finished 3–3) he had the chance to score the winning penalty in the shootout against the Wolves but missed the entire goal.
 Wollongong went on to win the Grand Final.

 The following season Dega again played a major part in the success of the club and also scored one only two of the goals he would score with the club with a 30-yard drive at a home match in front of 'The Shed'.
 He went on to play 28 times for the Glory in that season but the side was knocked out in the first round of the playoffs.
 In his third season with the club Dega played 26 matches and was part of the Glory side that dominated the domestic season again but fell in the 2002 NSL Grand Final 1–0 to the Olympic Sharks.

 In his final season (the 2002/03 NSL season) with the Glory Dega was hampered by injury problems but still started 26 games and was a big help to getting Glory to their third NSL Grand Final.
 With the team leading comfortably 2–0 against the Olympic Sharks Dega received a standing ovation when he came on a sub in the 87th minute for Bobby Despotovski.
 Dega's final match for Perth Glory was finally in a winning final.